alex-pi/movie-recommender/README.md

 1. You can install all dependencies using the script ```install_dependencies.R```.
 2. Execute ```movies_app/server.R```

+This application has been tested in R 4.2.2

 ### Note on dependencies:

 - Images are by default pulled from: [https://liangfgithub.github.io/MovieImages/](https://liangfgithub.github.io/)